rustybird/qubes-split-dm-crypt/README.md

 2. Copy `dom0/bin/qvm-block-split` to dom0, e.g. into `~/bin/`, inspect
    the code extra carefully, and `chmod +x` the script.

-3. Either make your "template for DisposableVMs" from step 1 the system-wide default:
+3. Either make your DisposableVM Template from step 1 the system-wide
+   default:

         qubes-prefs default_dispvm fedora-XX-dvm